flintlib/python-flint/README.md

     conda install -c conda-forge python-flint

-Note that currently python-flint does not support Python 3.12 (gh-52).
+It is also possible to use python-flint with some PyPy versions.
+Binary wheels are not provided for this on PyPI but can be installed with conda.

 Build from source
 -----------------

 For other platforms or architectures installation needs to build from source.
 First install FLINT 3.0.0.
 Note that as of python-flint 0.5.0 only this *exact* version of FLINT will work.
+In future it is hoped that the version requirement for python-flint will be FLINT >= 3.0.0 but at the time of writing 3.0.0 is the newest version of FLINT that has only been released recently and is the only version that is supported by python-flint.

 See here for instructions on building FLINT: